-A graceful place where bhangra and Bollywood meet | ExBulletin
+A graceful place where Bhangra and Bollywood meet | ExBulletin

 Because their dances are tuned to music owned by record companies, YouTubers like Toor usually can’t make money with their videos.
 If it’s by a big label, which is mostly like Sony or T-Series, we have to give up the rights, so we don’t monetize, she said.
 Dancers have to find other ways to make a living.
 Unlike a genre like ballet, said Puneet Mirza, in which dancers can aspire to perform professionally, bhangra does not have a clear career path.
 If you study bhangra, where do you go?

-For many dancers, including Toor, the answer is to teach.
-Toor has often recruited his students as backup dancers for his YouTube channel, including for his most popular video, Laung Laachi (Clove and Cardamom) with over 32 million views (the girls in this dance have admired him ever since. that they are little children, said Chahal).
+For many dancers, including Toor, the answer is give lessons.
+Toor often recruited his students as backup dancers for his YouTube channel, especially for his most popular video, Laung Laachi (Clove and cardamom), with over 32 million views (the girls in this dance have admired it since they were little, Chahal said).

 Bhangra Empire, true to its name, started a dance class business that Puneet and Omer Mirza say has reached 5,000 students in the Bay Area and other cities.
 When we started we saw ourselves as performers, but now we see ourselves more as teachers trying to teach the next generation, Omer Mirza said.